mesosphere-backup/cassandra-mesos-deprecated/docs/docs/index.md

 ------------

+# Setting Up And Running Cassandra-Mesos

+To set up Cassandra-Mesos locally for development purposes skip ahead to the [Local Setup](#local-setup) section.

+## Deploying Cassandra-Mesos to a DCOS Cluster

+Note that Cassandra-Mesos is **not** ready to be used for production workloads.
+Please do not use it for business critical applications just yet.

+### Requirements

+* Mesosphere DCOS cluster.
+* Mesosphere DCOS CLI installed.

+### Installation

+1. Update your local cache of the package repository:

+      ```bash
+      dcos package update
+      ```

+1. Install the Cassandra datacenter service:

+      ```bash
+      dcos package install cassandra
+      ```

+1. Verify that the service was successfully installed:

+      ```bash
+      dcos package list-installed
+      ```

+For more information about the DCOS, see the [Mesosphere docs](http://docs.mesosphere.com).

+## <a name="local-setup"></a>Local Setup

 Cassandra-on-Mesos setup is simple on a Linux machine or Mac.
-Windows is not currently supported..
-The production configurations are only supported on Linux machines.
-However, you can use a
+Windows is not currently supported.
-Mac for testing and/or development.

-# Requirements
+### Requirements

 * [Apache ZooKeeper] version 3.4.6 or newer
 * [Apache Mesos] version 0.22 or newer